MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 ms.topic: conceptual
 author: bwren
 ms.author: bwren
-ms.date: 09/15/2024
+ms.date: 11/19/2024
 ms.reviewer: nikeist
 ms.custom: references_regions
 ---

-# Create data collection rules (DCRs) and associations in Azure Monitor
+# Create data collection rules (DCRs) in Azure Monitor

 There are multiple methods for creating a [data collection rule (DCR)](./data-collection-rule-overview.md) in Azure Monitor.
 In some cases, Azure Monitor can create and manage the DCR according to settings that you configure in the Azure portal.
 You may not even realize that you're working with a DCR in some of these cases.
-For other scenarios, you may need to create your own DCRs or edit existing ones using a text editor.

-This article describes the different methods for creating a DCR.
-For the contents of the DCR itself, see [Structure of a data collection rule in Azure Monitor](./data-collection-rule-structure.md).
+For other scenarios though, you may need to create your own DCRs or edit existing ones by directly working with their JSON definition.
+This article describes the different methods for creating a DCR and recommendations on editing and troubleshooting them.

 ## Permissions

- You require the following permissions to create DCRs and associations:
+ You require the following permissions to create DCRs and DCR associations:

 | Built-in role | Scopes | Reason |
 |:---|:---|:---|